31cmTrueDamage/ha-server/README.md

 This project provides a **fully automated environment** for deploying and testing a high availability (HA) server infrastructure using Vagrant.
 The setup includes:

+## Project Overview

+This project provides a **fully automated environment** for deploying and testing a high-availability (HA) server infrastructure using **Vagrant**.
+The setup includes the following key components:

-- **Corosync & Pacemaker**: Clustering and resource management for high availability and automatic failover.
+- **Corosync & Pacemaker**: Used for clustering and resource management, ensuring high availability and automatic failover. **Pacemaker** and **Corosync** are specifically used to manage the **HAProxy nodes** and **MariaDB nodes**, providing fault tolerance and seamless failover for both.

-- **GlusterFS**: A distributed file system for redundancy and high availability of data.
+- **GlusterFS**: A distributed file system for data redundancy and high availability, ensuring that the storage layer is resilient and can withstand node failures.

-- **HAProxy**: A load balancer to distribute traffic across HA setup and ensure even load balancing.
+- **HAProxy**: A high-performance load balancer used to distribute traffic evenly across the two **load-balanced web servers**.
+The HAProxy nodes are also managed by **Pacemaker & Corosync** for high availability.

-- **Vagrant**: Automates virtual machine setup and configuration, enabling reproducible environments.
+- **Vagrant**: Automates the creation and configuration of virtual machines, enabling easy and reproducible environments for testing and development.

+### Architecture Highlights:
+- Two **load-balanced web servers** are deployed, ensuring high availability for your web application.
+- **Pacemaker & Corosync** manage the failover and clustering of **HAProxy nodes** and **MariaDB nodes**, ensuring that these critical components remain highly available and resilient to failures.

 ## How to Run